Round we go, exploring what makes the island of Sicily so memorable, so remarkable, and so striking.

 We say goodbye to Etna and head into greater Sicily.
 After stopping in somewhere along the route for a bite to eat, you head towards Taormina.
 But before we arrive, we’ll stop in (time permitting) at the lovely beachside town of Naxos.
 Here, in this quaint Greek settlement, you might pop into the Museum and Archaeological Area of Naxos to see the ruins of the first Greek settlement established in Sicily.
 Perhaps you’ll enjoy a little boat ride.
 It’s up to you depending on time and weather.

 And then we’ll head just to the other side of the bay to the lovely town of Taormina.
-Quite quickly, you’ll come to understand why it’s known as the ‘pearl of the Mediterranean’, and why endless famous people – such as Elisabeth Taylor – have vacationed here.
+Quite quickly, you’ll come to understand why it’s known as the ‘pearl of the Mediterranean’, and why endless famous people – such as Elizabeth Taylor – have vacationed here.
 This idyllic hilltop town sits on the east coast of Sicily, with a stunning view over the Ionian Sea.
 The medieval buildings have long since been restored, the winding streets are brimming with shops, bars, and restaurants, and the breathtaking views at every turn will keep you entertained and feeling blessed.

 Perhaps you’ll grab yourself a small treat and wander the Palazzo Corvaja, marvelling at the mix of Arab, Gothic, and Norman architecture.
 Or maybe you’ve been dying to take in the grandeur of the Greek-Roman amphitheater.